 15th December 1803, Arthur’s Anglo-Indian army besieged fort Gawilghur.
 After two failed attempts at the main gate, Captain Campbell led the 94th Scottish Brigade and attacked and overcame the northern gates.
 The remaining British forces gained entry to the fort, resulting in victory.

 March 1805, Arthur reportedly said “I have served as long in India as any man ought who can serve anywhere else”.
 Arthur boarded HMS Howe with his brother Richard (Lord Mornington), and sailed back to England.
 During the voyage, they stopped at the British owned island of Saint Helena in the Atlantic.
-Coincidentally Arthur stayed at Longwood House, the place Napoleon Bonaparte would be exiled to.
+Coincidentally Arthur stayed at Longwood House, the place Napoleon Bonaparte would become exiled to.

 September 1805, Upon arriving to the office of the Secretary for War to request a new assignment.
 Major-General Wellesley met Vice-Admiral Horatio Nelson.
 The only time they both met, Nelson was killed at the Battle of Trafalgar the following month.
 Some 30 years later, Arthur recalled “I don’t know that I ever had a conversation that interested me more”.